-One of the top places to see in New Orleans, vendors at the French Market feature po’boys, beignets, New Orleans pralines, and more.
+One of the top places to see in New Orleans, vendors at the French Market feature po’boys, beignets, pralines, and more.
 If you’ve always wanted to try alligator, oysters, or crawfish pie, this is your place.

 Head to Preservation Hall

 If you didn’t get your fill of jazz this morning—and, let’s be honest, there’s no such thing as too much music in New Orleans—the next stop is Preservation Hall.

 Every night, Preservation Hall hosts five live jazz shows by some of the best musicians in the city.
 The shows are all ages and last about 40 minutes each, so you can squeeze one in before or after dinner.
 You can get in line early for a seat (the wait is usually 45 minutes to an hour) or pay extra for the Big Shots tickets.
 We recommend the Big Shots tickets because they’re more comfortable and will save you the time and hassle of waiting in line since your New Orleans itinerary is pretty full.

 Arnaud’s is one of the New Orleans classics.
 It’s my favorite restaurant in the city and is part of every New Orleans trip for me.
 With white tablecloths, a mosaic tiled floor, and crystal chandeliers, the interior feels like you’ve been transported to its early days in the 1920s.

 Arnaud’s serves classic Creole cuisine.
 You can pick from specialties like shrimp Arnaud’s, oysters Bienville, or their famous souffle potatoes.
 A night in the jazz bistro with a French 75 cocktail in hand is my happy place.